 For $n=100,200,500,1000$, we apply the proposed methods to generate data $X_1,\ldots, X_n$ and conduct parameter estimation and prediction.

-We first investigate the impact of truncation and regularization on the estimation.
-Figure \ref{fig: ARH_4_line_plot} illustrates how the prediction error (PE) varies with the parameters $\alpha_n$ and $k_n$ in the Tikhonov regularization under $n=100$.
-The results are based on the mean values over 200 replications.
-When $\alpha_n=0$, PE initially decreases and then increases as the truncation dimension $k_n$ increases, reaching a minimum value of 0.031 at $k_n=3$.
+Figure \ref{fig: ARH_4_line_plot} illustrates PE versus Tikhonov parameters $\alpha_n$ and $k_n$ ($n=100$, averaged over 200 replications).
+When $\alpha_n=0$, PE initially decreases and then increases as $k_n$ increases, reaching a minimum value of 0.031 at $k_n=3$.
 However, the cumulative contribution of the first three eigenvalues is only 70\%, which is insufficient to capture all the information.
-By increasing $k_n$ and adding the regularization parameter $\alpha_n$, we find that PE converges to a common constant as $\alpha_n$ increases, regardless of the truncation dimension.
-When $k_n=1, 2, 3$, adding $\alpha_n$ does not reduce PE due to the limited cumulative contribution of eigenvalues, leading to a high PE.
-For $k_n=5$, where the cumulative contribution of eigenvalues reaches 85\%, PE first decreases and then increases with the increase of $\alpha_n$.
-The variation of PE with $\alpha_n$ and $k_n$ in this experiment aligns with the theoretical results of Theorem \ref{thm: MSE}.
-The optimal parameters that minimize PE are found to be $k_n=10$ and $\alpha_n=0.04$, yielding a PE value of 0.028.
-At this point, the eigenvalue at the truncation dimension has a value of 0.017, with its cumulative contribution being 94\%.
+When $\alpha_n>0$, PE converges to a common constant as $\alpha_n$ increases regardless of $k_n$.
+For $k_n\leq3$ (low cumulative contribution), adding $\alpha_n$ fails to reduce PE.
+For $k_n=5$ (85\% contribution), PE first decreases then increases with $\alpha_n$.
+These behaviors align with Theorem \ref{thm: MSE}.
+The optimal parameters minimizing PE are $k_n=10$ and $\alpha_n=0.04$, yielding PE=0.028 with 94\% cumulative contribution.
 Consequently, in the simulation study, we determine the optimal values $\alpha_n$ and $k_n$ that minimize PE.

-Table \ref{tab: ARH_4} demonstrates the consistency of both the estimators and predictor, with results averaged over 200 replications.
+Table \ref{tab: ARH_4} demonstrates the consistency of both the estimators and predictor.
 As $n$ increases, both PE and IMSE decrease, confirming the convergence of the proposed method.
-Figure \ref{fig: ARH_4_qq_plot} further illustrates the asymptotic normality of the predictors.
-To assess normality, we examine the QQ-plots of randomly projected prediction errors, where the projection is given by $\boldsymbol{u}^T (\widehat{\widetilde{\boldsymbol{X}}}_{n+p+1} - \widetilde{\boldsymbol{X}}_{n+p+1})$.
-Here, $\boldsymbol{u}$ denotes a 101-dimensional random vector, drawn from a multivariate uniform distribution.
+Figure \ref{fig: ARH_4_qq_plot} further illustrates the asymptotic normality of the predictor.
+To assess normality, we examine the QQ-plots of randomly projected prediction errors with $\boldsymbol{u}^\T (\widehat{\widetilde{\boldsymbol{X}}}_{n+p+1} - \widetilde{\boldsymbol{X}}_{n+p+1})$, where $\boldsymbol{u}$ is a 101-dimensional random vector drawn from a multivariate uniform distribution.
 The projected errors are standardized before constructing the QQ-plots.
-These findings empirically validate Theorem \ref{thm: consistency} and Theorem \ref{thm: CLT}.
+These findings offer empirical validation of Theorem \ref{thm: consistency} and Theorem \ref{thm: CLT}.

 Figure \ref{fig: ARH_4_rho_plot} presents the surfaces formed by the kernels of both the true and estimated autoregressive operators.
 Despite some deviation at the boundaries, the overall trend of the estimated surfaces closely aligns with their true counterparts.
 Figure \ref{fig: ARH_4_pred} displays the prediction results for the unobserved samples, demonstrating strong predictive performance.
 Notably, the underlying curves, excluding white noises, fall within the constructed confidence intervals, further supporting the validity of the proposed estimation and inference methods.